McShelby/hugo-theme-relearn/exampleSite/content/content/organization/index.en.md

 In **Hugo**, pages are the core of your site.
 Once it is configured, pages are definitely the added value to your documentation site.

-## Folders
+## Directories

 Organize your site like [any other Hugo project](https://gohugo.io/content/organization/).
-Typically, you will have a _content_ folder with all your pages.
+Typically, you will have a _content_ directory with all your pages.

 ````plaintext
 content